 “Ms Vetra is a woman of tremendous personal strength,” Kohler said … “She spends months working in dangerous ecological systems.
 She is a strict vegetarian and CERN’s resident guru of Hatha yoga.” …She turned to Langdon, holding out a slender hand.
 “My name is Vittoria Vetra.
 You’re from Interpol, I assume?”
 Langdon took her hand, momentarily spellbound by the depth of her watery gaze.

 I imagine it was the air currents from the chopper that were making her eyes water.
 My own eyes were doing the same by this point.
-I didn’t get much further, but I suppose it was worth it for the image of Harvard (the protagonist is “professor of religious iconology” there) and CERN (much like Dr Evil’s Island, apparently, except for being in Switzerland).All Posts by Date · All Posts by Category
+I didn’t get much further, but I suppose it was worth it for the image of Harvard (the protagonist is “professor of religious iconology” there) and CERN (much like Dr Evil’s Island, apparently, except for being in Switzerland).All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader